CSE2307SP26/project-ran-andrew-jason-carl/README.md

 19. A bank customer will be notify if an account has a low balance (<5.00)
 20. A bank customer should be able to view their largest transactions by category and as a whole.
 21. A bank customer should be able to set a limit per category.
+22. A bank customer should be able to set primary/favorite accounts

 # User stories completed this iteration